PabloLec/RecoverPy/README.md

 When you have found your file:

 - You might see multiple results.
 Your system often use different partion blocks to save successive versions of a file.
 Make sure you've found the last version.
-- Use the option to explore neighboring blocks to make sure you do not miss some part of your file.
+- Try exploring neighboring blocks to be sure to save your whole file.

 ## Contributing